danilofreire/pols1824w/possible-changes.md

 * Replace Uzonyi (2014) for:
   * Esteban, J., Morelli, M., & Rohner, D. (2015).
 Strategic mass killings.
 Journal of Political Economy, 123(5), 1087-1132.

+## Sessions 12-13

+* Merge them with Kydd and Walter first, then Pape, then Abrams in a single discussion

+* Perhaps remove the other two texts discussed in session 12